Exploiting Distribution Constraints for Scalable and Efficient Image Retrieval

 \section{Theoretical Analysis of \spacename}

-In Sec. \ref{sec:method_vapca}, we stated that the discriminative power of the retrieval task is maximized when the variance of the cosine similarity distribution is minimized.
-This discriminative power can be modeled as the probability that the cosine similarity between two randomly drawn vectors $S_a$ and $S_b$ from the same class exceeds a given threshold $\tau$:
+In Section \ref{sec:method_vapca}, we stated that the discriminative power of the retrieval task is maximized when the variance of the cosine similarity distribution is minimized.
+Given a background distribution \( B \) (in our case, the distribution of the reference set) and a distribution \( S \) representing vectors of a specific class, we define the discriminative power using a statistical threshold \( \tau(\alpha) \), where \( \tau \) is the quantile of \( B \) at confidence level \( \alpha \).
+Specifically, the discriminative power is the probability that the cosine similarity between two vectors \( S_a, S_b \in S \) exceeds this threshold: